syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/getting-started.md

 ## Binding data source

 After initialization, populate the Mention with data using the [dataSource](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.Mention~DataSource.html) property.
-Here, an array of string values is passed to the Mention component.
+Here, an array of string values is passed to the Mention control.

 {% if page.publishingplatform == "aspnet-core" %}